harness/developer-hub/docs/platform/authentication/single-sign-on-sso-with-ldap.md

 ### Important

-* Make sure that the FirstGen delegate is active to configure LDAP settings.
+* Make sure that the delegate is active to configure LDAP settings.

 ### Lightweight Directory Access Protocol (LDAP) overview